9 Foods That May Help You Reduce Stress

 3. Dark chocolate

 It’s recommended to eat an ounce and a half of dark chocolate every day.
-The reason is because dark chocolate reduces adrenaline and cortisol levels.
+The reason is that dark chocolate reduces adrenaline and cortisol levels.
 At the same time, it raises serotonin.

 Dark chocolate always has more than 60% cacao.
 This food helps to fight oxidative stress, depression, fatigue, and other symptoms related to emotional imbalances.